OCA/stock-logistics-warehouse/stock_inventory_lockdown/README.rst

 While an inventory is in the state "In progress", no stock moves can be recorded in/out of the inventory's location: users will get an error message.
-Creating or modifying a locations is also forbidden.
+Creating or modifying locations is also forbidden.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot